Asian long-horned beetle: Eradication

 In areas such as North America where infestations are small, A. glabripennis can potentially be eradicated.
 As trees are removed or treated, all host trees on public and private property located within an established distance from an infested area are surveyed by trained personnel.
 Infested areas are re-surveyed at least once per year for 3–5 years after the last beetle or infested tree is found.

-A. glabripennis has been eradicated from Islip, Manhattan, and Staten Island in New York, Jersey City in New Jersey, Chicago in Illinois, and Boston in Massachusetts.
-It was also declared eradicated in Toronto and Vaughan, Ontario, but it was rediscovered there in 2013.
-In 2019, the U.S. Department of Agriculture declared New York City free of the beetle, after a 23-year-long battle.
+In the US, A. glabripennis has been eradicated from Islip, Manhattan, Staten Island, Chicago and Boston.
+In Canada, it was declared eradicated in Toronto and Vaughan, Ontario, but it was rediscovered there in 2013.
+In 2019, the U.S. Department of Agriculture declared New York City free of the beetle after a 23-year eradication effort.
 In June 2020, Marie-Claude Bibeau (the Minister of Agriculture and Agri-Food) and Seamus O'Regan (the Minister of Natural Resources) declared that A. glabripennis had been eradicated in Mississauga and Toronto, the only two areas of known infestation in Canada.

 In 2012, the first recorded outbreak of Asian longhorn beetle in the UK was found at Paddock Wood in Kent, near small commercial premises that had imported stone from China.
 Novel techniques used to control the outbreak included the use of two detection dogs trained in Austria that can smell the beetles in trees.
 At the end of the first year’s survey, 1,500 trees had been felled and burned from fields and roadsides and 700 from commercial premises and private gardens.
 The beetle was declared eradicated in 2019.